phpbb/quickinstall/readme.txt

 About:
 phpBB3 QuickInstall is tool used to manage many installations of phpBB3.
 It is not meant to be used on a remote server, it should be used only locally.
-You can install a phpBB3 board with one single mouseclick.
-Now this is useful for developing modifications, as you won't have any conflicts of differen't mods.
+You can install a phpBB3 board with one single mouse click.
+Now this is useful for developing modifications, as you won't have any conflicts of different mods.

 Installation:
-Copy the quickinstall_3.0.x folder to your local webspace.
+Copy the quickinstall_3.0.x folder to your local web space.
 Make sure boards/, cache/ and qi_config.cfg is writable.

 Download the latest phpBB version from http://www.phpbb.com/downloads/, unzip it and copy the phpBB3 directory to sources/

+Download AutoMOD from http://www.phpbb.com/mods/automod/ or from the AutoMOD repo https://github.com/phpbb/automod depending on what version you want.
+Unzip the package and copy the contents of the root, or upload depending on AutoMOD version, directory to sources/automod/.

 Then point your browser to
 quickinstall/index.php.
 You should be taken to the settings page.